 Clara Bingham is a journalist, author and documentary film producer whose work has focused on social justice and women’s issues.
-Her most recent book, Witness to the Revolution: Radicals, Resisters, Vets, Hippies, and the Year America Lost its Mind and Found its Soul, was published by Random House on May 31, 2016.
+She is currently at work on a book about the Women’s Liberation Movement which will be written in a similar oral history narrative style to her last book, Witness to the Revolution: Radicals, Resisters, Vets, Hippies, and the Year America Lost its Mind and Found its Soul (Random House 2016).
 Before she began working on Witness, Bingham produced a documentary that exposed the ravages of mountain top removal coal mining in Appalachia.
 The Last Mountain premiered at the Sundance Film festival in 2011, screened in theaters in over 60 cities, and won the International Documentary Association’s Pare Lorentz Award.

 Bingham’s second book, Class Action: The Landmark Case that Changed Sexual Harassment Law, which she co-wrote with Laura Leedy Gansler, (Doubleday in 2002) was adapted into the 2005 feature film North Country (Warner Bros) staring Charlize Theron and Francis McDormand.
 Both actresses received Oscar nominations for their roles in the film.
 Class Action tells the harrowing story of a group of female taconite miners in northern Minnesota who become the first women ever to sue a company as a “class” or a group, for sexual harassment.
 Class Action was a Los Angeles Times best book of the year and won the AAUW Speaking Out For Justice Award.

 Bingham is also the author of Women on the Hill: Challenging the Culture of Congress (Times Books 1997), which chronicles the lives of four female members of the 103rd Congress following the 1992 “Year of the Woman” elections.